Want what Kirsten Haglund has?

 “The mirror for someone who’s severely struggling with body image is like a torture device.”

 Kirsten Haglund won the Miss America 2008 pageant in stunning fashion.
-She wasn’t the favorite to win in it.
+She wasn’t the favorite to win it.
 In fact, the national competition was only her third ever pageant.
 She went from being a relative unknown to one of the most recognizable faces in the country in a matter of seconds.

 But years before she became a world figure, she was waging a secret battle.
 A battle with herself.